 FAWNA relies on membership subscriptions and its own fundraising activities, augmented by public donations.
 All activities are totally voluntary and no salaries are paid.
 All members work from their own homes and FAWNA does not operate any premises.

-FAWNA maintains a Carer’s Support Fund to provide assistance to members where they have unusually high costs associated with caring for disadvantaged fauna.
+FAWNA maintains a Carer’s Support Fund to assist members where they have unusually high costs associated with caring for disadvantaged fauna.

 Members need specialized equipment in their rehabilitation work – heat pads, temperature controllers, animal bedding, carry cages, enclosures, medications and particular foodstuffs that provide the correct dietary balance for these creatures of the wild.
 Utility bills, telephone and vehicle costs, library expenses and training all add up to a hefty personal bill for wildlife carers.